slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 ```

 7.  `https://localhost:7184/signin-oidc` is handled by `AuthenticationMiddleware` (e1) in ClientApp, then `OpenIdConnectHandler.HandleRequestAsync()` then its base handler `RemoteAuthenticationHandler.HandleRequestAsync()` (OpenIdConnectHandler, o flag, this is where `https://localhost:5001/connect/token` endpoint get called (o3.2) to get access token and id token), also note that we lose "user = Emma" claim in this process because we use IdToken to generate ClaimsIdentity again and this idToken doesn't contain user name for most of time unless we configure it to.
 Finally, **Client calls `Context.SignInAsync()` to create 'user-to-client' cookie** before redirecting users to its original request e.g home/index
+Note that cookie can be:
+**A**: `AuthenticationTicket` is created from id token, and since id token doesn't userinfo such "user = Emma" claim (note that **user-to-idp** cookie always contains "user = Emma" claim, since user signs in on IDP's end),
+so this **user-to-client** cookie won't have any user info claims such as "name", "role" etc
+**B**: `OpenIdConnectOptions.GetClaimsFromUserInfoEndpoint` is set to `true`, then `OpenIdConnectHandler` will call `https://localhost:5001/connect/userinfo` (access token is required in the bear header with this request) to get userinfo from IDP, the response will contain full user info and is used to created the `AuthenticationTicket`, so now **user-to-client** cookie can contain user info claims such as "name", "role" etc

 Important thing to know, in the subsequent requst, only **user-to-client** cookie is needed for user to be authenticated, however if you develop logout functionality by only sign out this
 user-to-client cooke, it will have issue shows below.